 Conclusion

 From this article, we conclude that Java removes the generic types at runtime and leaves only the raw types.
 This helps with compatibility but can cause issues like ClassCastException, heap pollution, and loss of type details.
-Since instanceof does not work with the generics, extra care should be taken.
+Since instanceof does not work with generics, extra care should be taken.
 To avoid these problems, developers should use bounded types, avoid raw types, and limit unchecked casts for safer code.

-To know more about this topic you can refer to our Java Course.
+To know more about this topic, you can refer to our Java Course.

 Type Erasure in Java – FAQs